sparkflows/sparkflows-docs/docs/user-guide/performance/caching-level.rst

 It is important to set it to MEMORY_AND_DISK in the following scenarios:

-* If the Dataset is going to be reused later.
+* If the dataset is going to be reused later.
 Below are some examples.

-  * A Dataset is read from HBase.
+  * A dataset is read from HBase.
 Then another dataset is read and the two are joined.
 In this case it is a good idea to Cache the dataset read from HBase.
-  * A Dataset is joined with another Dataset.
-The result is then joing with another Dataset.
-In this case it is a good idea to cache the result of the first Join.
+  * A dataset is joined with another dataset.
+The result is then joining with another dataset.
+In this case, it is a good idea to cache the result of the first Join.

 * A Dataset which is used in machine learning.

-* Whenever a Dataset computation is expensive (JOIN etc.), MEMORY_AND_DISK caching level can help in case the executor fails.
+* Whenever a dataset computation is expensive (JOIN etc.), MEMORY_AND_DISK caching level can help in case the executor fails.